-- All draws will be conducted electronically held at the RCL Captain A. Roy Brown Branch 192, 177 George Street, Carleton Place, ON.
+- All draws will be conducted electronically held at the Royal Canadian Legion Branch 192, 177 George Street, Carleton Place, ON.

-- The RCL Captain A. Roy Brown Branch 192 is a place of business and serves alcohol.
-As a licensed establishment it is governed by the Liquor Licence Act of the Province of Ontario.
-Areas within the establishment that serve alcohol to the public are licensed for specific numbers of patrons.
-We will follow all laws and regulations set forth in the license of the RCL Captain A. Roy Brown Branch 192.
+- The Royal Canadian Legion is a place of business and serves alcohol.
+As a licenced establishment it is governed by the Liquor Licence Act of the Province of Ontario.
+Areas within the establishment that serve alcohol to the public are licenced for specific numbers of patrons.
+We will follow all laws and regulations set forth in the licence of the Royal Canadian Legion Branch 192.

-- The CPDMH Foundation and the RCL Captain A. Roy Brown Branch 192 will follow all provincially mandated health and safety protocols in place during the Coronavirus Covid-19 Pandemic.
+- The CPDMH Foundation and the Royal Canadian Legion Branch 192 will follow all provincially mandated health and safety protocols in place during the Coronavirus Covid-19 Pandemic.
 Current provincial requirements mandated by the Regional Health Authority are:

 - A sign-in protocol is in place to track those in attendance at the Legion.

-- Physical distancing will be maintained both inside and outside as reasonably possible.
+- Social distancing will be maintained both inside and outside as reasonably possible.